 Q.3: Had the <program> not existed, how many <measures> do you think you would have sold?

 Evaluators should ensure that trade allies receive sufficient time to collect specific data and not rely on “guesses” to respond.
-Additional questions should be included to document how the program influenced sales of additional measures and to determine whether the responses to Question 3 should be included as NPSO.
+Additional questions should be included to document how the program influenced sales of additional measures.
 Responses should also clarify whether sales counts are specific to the utility service territory in question.

 The following steps calculate the program’s nonparticipant trade ally spillover percentage: